-Over £4 billion invested into Tech Start-Ups so far in 2020
+Over £4bn invested into Tech Start-Ups so far in 2020

 A recent Government report with figures compiled from Dealroom and Technation has shown that investors are continuing to back some of the UK’s high growth tech companies, despite the challenges posed by COVID-19.